Field Manual · Workflow Optimization

 • Better scalability: A unified process that supports global operations.

-The result is a synchronised content engine that accelerates time-to-market and maintains quality control.
+The result is a synchronized content engine that accelerates time-to-market and maintains quality control.

 2. Identify Your Key Teams and Their Roles